Articles

 This article gives an introduction to ethical hacking and web application penetration testing, and how it differs from for other types of penetration tests.
 We cover the basic principles of penetration testing and a simplified model for pentesting methodology.
 It will highlight key aspects of a high-quality security review, where the penetration test plays a big part, and the importance for developers to embrace a hacker's mindset (and vice-versa)

-Defence in Depth as Code: Secure APIs by design
+Defense in Depth as Code: Secure APIs by design

 This article will show how to implement our six-step model for building APIs highlighting key aspects for creating APIs that are secure by design.
 Example code is available on GitHub.

-Defence in Depth: Secure Architecture
+Defense in Depth: Secure Architecture

 Secure architecture is a broad topic.
 This article highlights six important architectural decisions and patterns that fundamentally impact the overall security of this system.
-The article is also provides an overview and introduction to the seven part article series Defence in depth.
+The article is also provides an overview and introduction to the seven part article series Defense in depth.

-Defence in Depth as Code: Test Driven Application Security
+Defense in Depth as Code: Test Driven Application Security

 This article presents a test-driven approach to application security and shows how we can write automated tests to prove that our defenses work as expected.